Pandemonium and Rage in Hawaii

 * * *

-Noelani Goodyear-Kaopua was in the parking lot of Long’s Drugs near downtown Honolulu when she and her husband turned on their car and heard the emergency alert on the radio.
+Noelani Goodyear-Kaʻōpua was in the parking lot of Long’s Drugs near downtown Honolulu when she and her husband turned on their car and heard the emergency alert on the radio.

 The couple was with two of their three children and didn’t have time to drive home.
-Instead, they sought shelter back in Long’s, and read books to the kids in the toy section.
-“The alert said to stay close to the ground, so we sat with them on the floor and thought this could be my last moments with the kids,” said Goodyear-Kaopua, a University of Hawaii professor.
+Instead, they sought shelter back in Long’s and read books to the kids in the toy section.
+“The alert said to stay close to the ground, so we sat with them on the floor and [I] thought this could be my last moments with the kids,” said Goodyear-Kaʻōpua, a University of Hawaii professor.
 She also called her teenage daughter, who was elsewhere on Oahu, to ensure she was taking shelter.
-“There’s the immediate shock ... and then hopelessness, and [the realization] that there’s something that may be changing your life.”
+“There’s the immediate shock ... and then hopelessness and [the realization] that there’s something that may be changing your life.”

-Goodyear-Kaopua’s comments became more pointed as she reflected on the moment, blaming Trump for what seems like a starker-than-ever threat of nuclear war.
+Goodyear-Kaʻōpua’s comments became more pointed as she reflected on the moment, blaming Trump for what seems like a starker-than-ever threat of nuclear war.
 But, she added, it’s just the latest chapter in what she described as a long history of oppression in Hawaii.
 “There are so many ways in which we’re targeted every day—not just by missiles but also the way our language is targeted, our history is targeted, our people who can’t afford to live in our homeland are targeted,” she said.
 “On top of that we have a layer of intense militarization that impacts our lands and waters every day and also makes us a target for the kind of aggression that we have provoked.”
 Next week, she noted, will be the 125th anniversary of the arguably illegal overthrow of the Hawaiian Kingdom.

 Craig Santos Perez, another University of Hawaii professor, offered a similar take.
 Perez, who grew up in Guam, was frying an egg for his 3-year-old daughter when he saw the alert on his phone.
 “I had that moment of panic that the war had actually begun,” he said.
 “I thought the moment’s finally come.”